dariocast/algorand-nft-loan/README.md

 - The Borrower (B)
 - The Lender (L)

-The Stateful Smart Contract tracks a set of offers.
-Each offer is represented by a record containing the following information:
+The Stateful Smart Contract stores the following information:

-	- offer_identifier (the identifier of the current offer)
 	- NFT_ID (a handle to retrieve the correct NFT)
 	- borrower_address (the address of the borrower)
 	- lender_address (current bidder)